lucassperez/dotfiles/README.md

 This script will create symlinks from the cloned directory to the usual places of these configuration files.

+It will also prompt you for either Bash or Zsh.

 For example, it will symlink the cloned `nvim` directory to `$HOME/.config/nvim`.